ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 1. Get QGIS.
 2. The project file for an area of interest.
 3. Sign in for a Planet NICFI account.
-4. get the Plantet_Explorer Plugin.
+4. Install the Plantet_Explorer Plugin.
-5. get the GEA Reforestation Plugin.
+5. Install the GEA Reforestation Plugin.

 ## 1. How to install QGIS:

-*QGIS, short for Quantum Geographic Information System, is a free and open-source software used for working with geospatial data.
+* QGIS, short for Quantum Geographic Information System, is a free and open-source software used for working with geospatial data.
 This data can be easily edited and analysed within QGIS.
 As a cross-platform application, it is widely used in geographic data applications and runs on different operating systems, including Windows, Mac, and Linux.
 QGIS is written in Python, C++, and Qt.

 - **Step 1: Visit the QGIS Website:** Open your web browser and go to the QGIS official website: [QGIS Download Page](https://www.qgis.org/download/).